CODE OF CONDUCT

 c) charges are not discriminatory within a particular loan/product category;

-d) charges for individual borrowers are not higher than charges for non-individual borrowers; and
+d) charges for individual borrowers are not higher than charges for non-individual

 e) no additional component is added to the interest rate, etc.